GoogleCloudPlatform/ruby-docs-samples/CONTRIBUTING.md

 #### Argument parsing

-To enable execution of reference snippets, each file should contain a simple postable that will execute the file, when run.
+To make snippets executable, add a postable to the end of the file that calls the snippet's method.

 For example: